top of page

 3. Toppings with low moisture content are ideal, as they retain shape and don't make the bread soggy.
 Any fruits or vegetables with drainable pulp and liquid can be used as well.
 Slice cherry tomatoes in half and drain on paper towels before placing on bread.
 Of if you prefer, put an entire cherry tomato on the bread, knowing the flavor burst of the tomato.
 Do not use overly ripe fruits or veggies as they will be higher in water content.

 4. Play with the amount of sugar in the bread dough.
 Most recipes use very little.
-I unapologetically use 2-3 tablespoons.
+I unapologetically use 3 tablespoons.
 Personal preference.
 I have an affinity for yeast bread to have an ever so slight sweetness.
 Also you may add extracts like vanilla or maple, especially if you will be designing with sweet toppings like underripe strawberries.
 Also experiment with the liquid in this recipe, and how it will change the flavors.

-5. Regarding aesthetic design, pay attention to how the toppings appear after baking to achieve desired end result.
+5. Regarding aesthetic design, pay attention to how the toppings will appear after baking to achieve desired end result.
 Use colorful, flavorful toppings, and cut them in unexpected shapes.
 Ensure you push the toppings into the focaccia before baking.

 6. The world of sweet focaccia gardens is delectable.
 Look for separate recipes and classes on these stunning creations.

 7. This focaccia recipe utilizes a stand mixture, but I encourage you to make it by hand.
 This experience will really let you experience the spongy nature of this dough, which results in such wonderful texture.
-I will be adding the by hand recipe soon.

 8. Handling the low flour level of focaccia can be sticky, so make sure your hands are damp or oiled when you do so.